Nicaragua Bucket List: Amazing Places to Visit in Nicaragua

-They offer a perfect escape from Nicaragua’s normal life and explore the unique marine life as well as soak up the sun.
+They offer a perfect escape from Nicaragua’s everyday life and explore the amazing marine life as well as soak up the sun.

-There are two main methods for reaching the island – by a ferry or flying.
-Both these methods offer different experiences though flying is a bit costlier.
+There are two main methods for reaching the island – by ferry or flying.
+These methods offer different experiences, though the flight is a bit costlier.

-Coffee has been an important part of the island’s economy since colonial times.
+Since colonial times, coffee has been an essential part of the island’s economy.

 If you are a coffee lover, there is a place on the island called Café Las Flores, where you can learn the process of making coffee from A-Z.

-The best part about it is that it is less touristy compared to other parts of the island.
+The best part about it is that it is less touristy than other parts of the island.